lkuper/CSE290Q-2019-09/course-overview.md

 This course has the UCSC graduate PL course CSE210A (formerly CMPS203) as a prerequisite.
 If you are interested in the topic but have not taken the prerequisite, I would nonetheless encourage you to take this course, as it will only be offered this one time.
 To request a permission code to register, or if you have other questions about the course, contact me at <lkuper@ucsc.edu>.

+Many of the papers we read will be what I'd classify as "PL papers".
+Although the ideas often aren't too complicated, there's a high notational overhead in many PL papers, and there are a few standard concepts you'll want to be familiar with.

+_At a minimum_, you should be familiar with the concepts in Jeremy Siek's ["Crash Course on Notation in Programming Language Theory"](http://siek.blogspot.com/2012/07/crash-course-on-notation-in-programming.html).
+Take some time to read it and brush up on anything you're not familiar with already.

+If you're not familiar with operational semantics of programming languages (or maybe even if you are!), watch [David Van Horn's excellent 45-minute tutorial video](https://www.youtube.com/watch?v=TU16mA5-i-g).

+Ask questions early when you come across notation you don't understand.
+If you're confused, you're probably not the only one!

 I won't assume any familiarity with SAT and SMT solver internals.
 We'll mostly assume that you are familiar with the basics of **propositional logic**, but if you need a refresher, look at [Chapter 1 (Propositional Logic) of _The Calculus of Computation: Decision Procedures with Applications to Verification_](https://link.springer.com/chapter/10.1007/978-3-540-74113-8_1) by Aaron R. Bradley and Zohar Manna ([off-campus access link](https://link-springer-com.oca.ucsc.edu/chapter/10.1007/978-3-540-74113-8_1)).

 ## Reading and responding to papers

-One goal of this course is to equip you to conduct research on solvers and solver-aided systems by absorbing a lot of papers on the topic.
+One goal of this course is to equip you to conduct research on SMT solvers and solver-aided systems by absorbing a lot of papers on the topic.

 One of the best ways to absorb reading material is to write about what you read.
 So, each student in the course will write a short response to each reading.